Table of Contents

 - NFPA Diamond: The National Fire Protection Agency has a system for letting emergency responders know what sorts of hazards a substance presents when there is a fire or chemical spill.
 This diamond includes four sections with different colors that bear their own meanings: blue means health, red means flammability, yellow means instability, and white is for special hazards.
 Each color includes a number from zero to four to indicate the severity of the hazard for that category.
 The white section includes a letter symbol to indicate whether the material is an oxidizer, is water-reactive or is a simple asphyxiant.

 Learn More About Hazards and Safety from HAZMAT School

 If you’re wondering what safety signs and labels are required for your business, it’s crucial to learn more about the signage itself and the materials these signs label.
 Signs aren’t enough to keep you safe if you work with hazardous materials.
 If you work with hazardous chemicals, proper training is absolutely essential so you stay safe and help keep others safe by properly labeling and handling these materials.

-HAZMAT School offers training courses that cover a variety of topics related to hazardous materials, so no matter how you interact with these materials, you can be armed with the information you need to stay safe.
-If you have questions about our course offerings or what types of training you are required to take in order to comply with OSHA, contact us today so we can answer your questions and help you stay safe.
+HAZMAT School offers hazmat shipping courses that cover a variety of topics related to hazardous materials, so no matter how you interact with these materials, you can be armed with the information you need to stay safe.
+If you have questions about our course offerings or what training you are required to take to comply with OSHA, contact us today so we can answer your questions and help you stay safe.